Parsl/parslguts/taskpath.rst

 so now lets dig into the high throughput executor. the dataflow kernel hands over control to whichever executor the user configured (the other options are commonly the thread pool executor (link) and work queue (link) although there are a few others included). but for this example we're going to concentrate on the high throughput executor.
 If you're a globus compute fan, this is the layer at which the globus compute endpoint attaches to the guts of parsl - so everything before this isn't relevant for globus compute, but this bit about the high throughput executor is.

-The data flow kernel will have performed some initialization on the high throughput executor when it started up, in addition to the user-specified configuration at construction time - (TODO: perhaps this is in enough of one place to link to in the DFK code?). for now, I'm going to assume that all the parts of the high throughput executor have started up correctly.
+The data flow kernel will have performed some initialization on the high throughput executor when it started up, in addition to the user-specified configuration at construction time. for now, I'm going to assume that all the parts of the high throughput executor have started up correctly.

+.. todo:: perhaps this initialization code is in enough of one place to link to in the DFK code?

-htex consists of a small part that runs in the user workflow process (TODO: do I need to define that as a process name earlier on in this chapter? it's somethat that should be defined and perhaps there should be a glossary or index for this document for terms like that?) and several other processes.
+htex consists of a small part that runs in the user workflow process

+.. todo:: do I need to defined "user workflow process " earlier on in this chapter? it's somethat that should be defined and perhaps there should be a glossary or index for this document for terms like that?) and several other processes.

-The first process in the interchange (TODO: link to source code).
+The first process in the interchange.
 This runs on the same host as the user workflow process and offloads task and result routing.

+.. todo:: link source code (interchange.py)

 Beyond that, on each worker node on our HPC system, a copy of the process worker pool will be running.
 In this example workflow, our local system is the only worker node, so we should only expect to see one process worker pool, on the local system.